andrey-mokhov/graphql-php/docs/en/spiral/object-type.md

             <ul>
                 <li>
                     an instance of the <code>FieldDefinition</code> class
-                    (See <a href="https://webonyx.github.io/graphql-php/type-definitions/object-types/#field-configuration-options">Field configuration options</a>).
+                    (see <a href="https://webonyx.github.io/graphql-php/type-definitions/object-types/#field-configuration-options">Field configuration options</a>).
                 </li>
                 <li>
-                    an instance of a class that implements the <code>ObjectFieldInterface</code> interface (See <a href="object-field.md#object-field-via-interface">Defining fields of an ObjectType by implementing an interface</a>).
+                    an instance of a class that implements the <code>ObjectFieldInterface</code> interface (see <a href="object-field.md#object-field-via-interface">Defining fields of an ObjectType by implementing an interface</a>).
                 </li>
             </ul>
         </td>
     </tr>
 </table>

-### <a id="object-type-interfaces">Auxiliary Interfaces</a>
+### <a id="object-type-interfaces">Additional Interfaces</a>

-To extend the capabilities of GraphQL object types, you may need to implement interfaces, listed below.
+To extend the capabilities of GraphQL ObjectType, you may need to implement interfaces, listed below.

 <dl>